Parameters from multiply imputed repeated analyses

 to explicitly disable adjustment foremmGrid

-objects (from emmeans).- summary
+objects (from emmeans).- keep

 Character containing a regular expression pattern that describes the parameters that should be included (for